Caligatio/smokematic/README.rst

 argument that is the path to customized configuration file.
 The interface is accessible, by default, at port 8080 with a path of /static/index.html

+It is recommended to use a program like supervisor_ to daemonize Smokematic.

 Dependencies
 ============